Clinical uses of amiodarone

 - Oral amiodarone for pharmacologic cardioversion of atrial fibrillation

-- Oral amiodarone prior to elective cardioversion for persistent atrial fibrillation
+- Oral amiodarone prior to elective cardioversion or catheter ablation for persistent atrial fibrillation

 - Oral amiodarone for prophylaxis against atrial fibrillation following cardiac surgery